a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 This regular expression is designed not to match a unique sequence of character but rather a series of sequences that possess similar features.

+Let's examine the pattern in more details.
 The first part of our expression is `>seq.*`.
 This matches any line containing the string `>seq` followed by any character (represented by the `.` symbol) that appears zero or more times (`*`).
-The second part of our regeular expression is `_Hg_A` which is designed to match any line containing this exact string.
+The second part is `_Hg_A` which is designed to match any line containing this exact string.
 Therefore, our regular expression will match any line that:
-- starts with the exact sequence `>seq`
+- starts with the exact series of characters `>seq`
 - is followed by any combination of characters repeated zero or more times
 - is followed by the string `_Hg_A`.
 Thus, `grep` will print all the header lines in the random.fasta corresponding to haplogroup A and this output is the piped (|) into the command `wc -l` which simply counts the number of matching lines.